AidanRocke/Monte-Carlo-Hypothesis/README.md

 It is not possible to prove that a particular object is incompressible within algorithmic information theory so the best we can do is perform rigorous experimental analysis using machine learning methods.
 Hence this challenge.

+**Note:** For more information, please check the [Monte Carlo Hypothesis](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/monte-carlo-hypothesis.pdf).

 ## Getting started guides:

 The maximum entropy distribution of the prime numbers and the algorithmic randomness of prime encodings are naturally divided into two separate challenges.
 In this repository, a getting started guide has been provided for each challenge as well as methods for generating the relevant datasets.

-**Note:** For more information, please check https://github.com/AidanRocke/getting_started_monte_carlo/blob/main/monte-carlo-hypothesis.pdf

 ## References: